Image TC i Stock 641775938

 Create internal child safety guidelines that outline how to identify and take action on OCSEA

-To facilitate fighting online child sexual exploitation and abuse (OCSEA), companies can create internal principles to gather definitions and document enforcement guidelines.
+To facilitate fighting OCSEA, companies can create internal principles to gather definitions and document enforcement guidelines.
 This helps ensure alignment across teams as well as consistency, and can be used by reviewers in content moderation.

 For more information, companies can sign up for the Tech Coalition’s Pathways program and check out the Writing a Child Safety Content Policy resource.